Aid in assessment of the etiology of anion gap acidosis. Determine whether ethylene glycol poisoning exists.

 Plain red.
 Also acceptable: Lavender (K2 or K3EDTA) or pink (K2EDTA).

 Separate serum or plasma from cells within 2 hours of collection.
 Transfer 1 mL serum or plasma to an ARUP Standard Transport Tube.
-(Min: 0.5 mL)
+(Min: 0.5 mL) When drawing a blood specimen for ethylene glycol testing, use a nonalcohol-based cleanser at the venipuncture site.

 Whole blood.
 Gel separator tubes, light blue (citrate), or yellow (SPS or ACD solution).